SalomoHS/Targeted-Marketing-Plan-RFM-IBM-Granite/README.md

 ---

 ### Disclaimer
-Customer profiling and persona definitions in this project were generated using IBM Granite, a large language model (LLM) developed by IBM.
-All insights and segment characterizations are based on AI-driven analysis of the dataset and may not fully represent real-world customer behaviors.
+- Customer profiling and persona definitions in this project were generated using IBM Granite, a large language model (LLM) developed by IBM.
+- All insights and segment characterizations are based on AI-driven analysis of the dataset and may not fully represent real-world customer behaviors.
+- Please note that the generated data from language models are probabilistic and may vary depending on input context and model limitations.

 ### Authors
 <p>